 Ph.D., M.S., B.A., Licensed Psychologist, #PSY30518

 Welcome to our practice.
-I co-founded Psychology Works with the mission of offering prompt access to high-quality, individualized psychological care.
+I co-founded Psychology Works of California with the mission of offering prompt access to high-quality, individualized psychological care.
 I have worked in the health and human services fields for over 30 years and deeply understand the importance of building trusted, caring, and collaborative relationships with my clients.
 I am passionate about psychology and helping people tap into their strengths to reach their wellbeing and performance goals.
 Some of my clients have described me as genuine, warmly curious, kind, and respectful.

 Many of my clients include adults and adolescents seeking help with anxiety, depression, stress, and general mental health concerns.
 I also specialize in working with high performance athletes, performers, professionals, and teams wanting to enhance mental skills for peak performance, enjoyment, and wellness.
 I adopt a strength-based, collaborative, and goal-directed approach to quickly identify and overcome barriers to clients’ wellbeing and performance.

 I have served as a sport and performance psychology consultant, an executive director of a non-profit for underserved youth and families, and a sport psychologist and clinical instructor at Stanford University.
 I hold a BA in Psychology and MS in Kinesiology – Sport Psychology from San Francisco State University.
 I was selected out of all conferring SFSU graduate students to receive the esteemed graduate student Hood Award, based on my distinguished scholarship and outstanding service to the community.